Get Help

 Affordable Care Act (ACA)

-Affordable Care Act or ACA (also known as the Patient Protection and Affordable Care Act or Obamacare) and is the landmark health reform legislation signed into law in March 2010.
-Key provisions are intended to extend coverage to millions of uninsured Americans, implement measures that will lower health care costs and improve system efficiency, and eliminate industry practices that include rescission and denial of coverage due to pre-existing conditions.
+The Affordable Care Act or the ACA (formally known as the Patient Protection and Affordable Care Act and informally as Obamacare) is landmark health reform legislation signed into law in March 2010.
+Key areas of the ACA are intended to help millions of uninsured Americans get insurance, implement measures that will lower healthcare costs and improve system efficiency.
+The ACA also makes it illegal to end or deny insurance due to pre-existing conditions.

 Annual Limit

-A limit on the benefits your health plan will pay in a year.
+An annual limit is a limit on how much your health plan will pay for something in a year.
 Limits are sometimes placed on particular services, such as prescriptions or physical therapy treatments.
-They can also be placed on the dollar amount or on the number of visits.
-After an annual limit is reached, you must pay all related health care costs for the rest of the year.
+Limits can also be placed on the dollar amount or on the number of visits.
+After an annual limit is reached, you must pay all related healthcare costs for the rest of the year.

 Authorized Representative